allenevans/essencejs/sample/README.md

 website/
 --------

-website is a sample express mvc demo application based on the express generator with essence.js goodness added.
+website is a really basic sample express mvc demo application with authentication to demonstrate the goodness of essence.js.
 The structure is loosely based upon a .Net MVC default project.

 To run (default port 3000):